-"The sun is new each day"
+- "The sun is new each day"

-"All things are in flux"
+- "All things are in flux"

-"There is nothing permanent except change"
+- "There is nothing permanent except change"

-Other important antecedents of process philosophy are Plato and Aristotle, in each case with a caveat.
-The Plato who is close to a process philosophy is the one who is speaking in the Timeus, and is trying to make sense of the changeable world of appearances, not the one who is simply removing all genuine reality and existence from that world.
-In turn, the process philosophy of Aristotle has to be looked for in his writings about natural philosophy, mainly about biology, not in his writings about the theory of categories and about logic.
+Other important classical antecedents of process philosophy are Plato and Aristotle, in each case with a caveat.
+The Plato who is close to a process philosophy is the one who is speaking in the Timeus, and is trying to make sense of the changeable world of appearances, not the one who is simply removing all reality and existence from that world.
+In turn, the process philosophy of Aristotle has to be looked for in his writings about natural philosophy, mainly biology, not in his writings about the theory of categories and about logics.

 The profound tension between processual tendencies and substantialists tendencies in the philosophies of Plato and Aristotle continues alive in Medieval thought.
 Process philosophy opposes to substance philosophy, being the last one the dominant paradigm in Western culture.
 Substance philosophy is based on the idea that the ultimate reality cannot but being constituted by something persisting across time.
 According to substantialism, change only makes sense through the exemplification and not exemplification of properties by something that has a more persisting and substantial existence.
-The tradition of process philosophy rejects this.
+Processualism rejects this.
 According to it, change is the ultimate reality.
 Everything is in flux.
 There is no reality out of change.
 There are only different rates of change and some patterns of change having more stability than other ones.

-In Modern philosophy, Leibniz is a very important reference in the tradition of process philosophy.
+In Modern philosophy, Leibniz is a very important reference for process philosophy.
 It is specially relevant his conception of the ultimate constituents of reality as unextended points of active force, his "monades".
 In the line of the infinitesimal calculus invented by Newton and Leibniz himself, the whole of reality, and each particular entity, is understood as constituted by an infinite collection of such unextended points of active force.

 After that, we have to mention the historicism of Hegel, and his discussions with Fichte and Schelling.
 It is a historicism with a strong ontological inspiration.
 The three authors rejected the Kantian notion of "noumenon", or "thing-in-itself".
 This is the limit notion of a reality constituted with complete independence of the subjects.
 According to these authors, that notion makes no sense.
 The important problem is to understand the processes through which reality comes to crystallize in different subjectivities and different objective realities.
-The discussion among Hegel, Fichte and Schelling was mainly about the possibility of a full explanatory understanding of those processes in "rational terms".
+The discussion among Hegel, Fichte and Schelling was mainly about the possibility of a full explanatory understanding of those processes in rational terms.
 In contrast with Hegel, Fichte and Schelling rejected that possibility.
-This discussion took place when modern Romanticism was originated.
-Both the tradition of process philosophy and Romanticism had a great influence in many authors, for instance in Nietzsche.
+This discussion took place when modern romanticism was originated.
+Both process philosophy and Romanticism had a great influence in many authors, for instance in Nietzsche.

 It is in the late 19th and 20th centuries when process philosophy had it maximal development.
 As it is indicated in the previously quoted Rescher's text, the most important cultural context of such a development was the context of American philosophy.
 The pragmatists Charles Sanders Peirce, William James, and John Dewey maintained very radical process approaches.
 In Europe, another important author was Henri Bergson.
-There are close connections between Bergson's ideas about the processual character of reality and the theses of Americam pragmatism.
-For all of them, the primacy of processes over substances had an epistemological motivation.
+There are close connections between Bergson's ideas about the processual character of reality and pragmatist claims.
+In all of them, the primacy of process over substance has an epistemological motivation.
 Our only connections with reality come through processes of perception and through processes of action.
-Experience in general is a very complex process in which we cannot separate the "subjective" from the "objective".
+Experience in general is a very complex process in which we cannot separate the subjective from the objective.
 According to these authors, both notions are only abstractions.